yugabyte/yugabyte-db/docs/README.md

 Follow this general flow on each local editing cycle.

-1. Modify content pages, or If necessary create new ones.
+1. Modify content pages, or if necessary create new ones.
-1. If necessary, edit the the [_diagram definition file_](#diagram-definition-file).
+1. If necessary, edit the [_diagram definition file_](#diagram-definition-file).
 1. If necessary, create one or more new [_free-standing generated grammar-diagram pairs_](#free-standing-generated-grammar-diagram-pair), using `touch`, on the appropriate directories in the [_syntax resources directory_](#syntax-resources-directory) tree.
 1. If necessary, [_run the generator_](#run-the-generator).
 1. If necessary, add [_diagram inclusion HTML_](#diagram-inclusion-HTML) to one or more of the content files that you modified.